Frequently Asked Questions

 1) The handle of our tool is larger to accommodate for comfortable use with bare hands, indoors, in a gym.
 Regular ice axe handles are of a smaller diameter because they are intended to be used while wearing gloves.

 2) Other tools may have straps that have 'teeth' or a 'taper' with the intention of increased friction.
-At Furnace Industries, we think that, like rock slippers vs. hiking boots, less grooves and no taper means more friction on the holds.
-Our straps are smooth and untapered for maximum purchase.
+At Furnace Industries, we think that, like rock slippers vs. hiking boots, less grooves and a very slight taper means more friction on the holds.

 3) DRY ICE tools have no sharp points!
 This means you can use them indoors without fear of damage to the wall, the pads, your friends, or yourself!